What is Making Tax Digital?

 - April 2021 - HMRC no longer accepts VAT submissions made using the XML facility.
 This means that MTD VAT returns must be submitted via HMRC’s MTD connection.

-- April 2024 - Making Tax Digital for Income Tax Self Assessment will be introduced requiring self-employed businesses and landlords with annual business or property income above £10,000 to follow the rules for MTD for Income Tax Self Assessment from 6th April 2024.
+- April 2026 - Making Tax Digital for Income Tax will be introduced, requiring self-employed individuals and landlords with annual business or property income above £50,000 to follow the rules for MTD for Income Tax from 6th April 2026.

 More about Making Tax Digital